12 Best Substitutes For Red Chili Pepper (+PHOTOS)

 It is a fantastic ingredient to fight off inflammation.
 It is also great to control blood sugar.
 Black pepper is more intense when compared to other peppers and should be used with care.

-Although it might not have similar spice profile or color, it’s an excellent substitute due to the many benefits.
+Although it might not have a similar spice profile or color, it’s an excellent substitute due to its many benefits.

 10. Chilli Sauce